In the Beginning

 Hockey Hall of Fame – Recognition – 1993

 The league continued to prosper and in 1993 was officially recognized by the Hockey Hall of Fame.
 A ceremony was held just prior to the official opening of the Hall.
-Today the Allied Cup is on permanent display along with other CEWHA memorabilia.
+The Allied Cup was on permanent display along with other CEWHA memorabilia for a number of years.

 South Western Ontario Division – 1993

-Word began to spread throughout the disabled community and a parent in London, Ontario, whose son had heard about the hockey league, approached The CEWHA.
+Word began to spread throughout the disabled community and a parent in London, Ontario, whose son had heard about the hockey league, approached the CEWHA.
 Caroline Dancel was interested in starting a division in South Western Ontario.
 After numerous discussions and meetings an agreement was reached to have two teams from London commence play as the third division of the CEWHA.
+The division has since hosted a number of National tournaments and competed internationally as well.
+They presently have 4 house league teams and roughly 30 players.

-As word of the CEWHA continued to spread some people in Victoria who were interested in forming a division there contacted us.
-Caroline Dancel and Deirdre Farrell, from our South Western Ontario Division, went to Victoria to assist them in getting started.
+As word of the CEWHA continued to spread, some people in Victoria who were interested in forming a division there contacted the league.
+Caroline Dancel and Deirdre Farrell, from the South Western Ontario Division, went to Victoria to assist them in getting started.
 They quickly became the 4th division of the CEWHA.
+Due to some struggles, the Victoria Division is no longer operational.

 Hamilton Division – 2000